JimmyLin19981024/remote_repo/README.md

 # JimmyLin's remote_repo
-keep tract of the stuff that I have learned using git.
+keep tract of the stuff that I have learned and practice using git at the same time.